aseradyn/flagon-with-a-dragon/pages/food/recipes/EnchiladasALaCraig.md

 # Enchiladas a la Craig

-This is classic college dude food - open a few cans, a little stirring and baking, and out comes something delicious that a foodie would turn their nose up at.

-Eat at your own risk
+From my brother

 ## Ingredients

-1 can cream of mushroom soup
+* 1 can cream of mushroom soup
-1 can Old El Paso green enchilada sauce
+* 1 can Old El Paso green enchilada sauce
-1 can Rotel tomatoes
+* 1 can Rotel tomatoes
-1 box frozen taquitos
+* 1 box frozen taquitos
-Shredded cheese
+* Shredded cheese

 ## Instructions